Unraveling Secrets: Mia’s Emotional Journey

 December 20, 2020

-The soundtrack of my Christmas memories as a child was provided to a major extent, by one Christmas record.
-This record was by a group you might have heard of; 101 Strings, and was called “Christmas Moods.”
-At the time, it had come to be included in my family Christmas memories as a promotional “gift” given with a fill-up at a gas station.
+The soundtrack of my Christmas memories as a child was largely provided by one Christmas record.
+This record was by a group you might have heard of, 101 Strings, and was called “Christmas Moods.”
+At that time, this record became part of my family Christmas memories.
+It was given as a promotional “gift” with a gas station fill-up.
 (Now I am happy to get gas a few cents a gallon cheaper once in a while.)

 The other trappings of my childhood Christmas memories are long gone.
-They either wore out when still in use or were lost when my parents parted ways just after I graduated from college.
+They either wore out while in active use.
+Or they were lost when my parents parted ways, just after I graduated from college.
 Even this original recording was lost with the rest of the family records.
-But the memories are still there; how hearing it played, heralded the start of each Christmas season.
+But the memories are still there; how hearing it played heralded the start of each Christmas season.
 My sister made sure of it.
-The second the last of the Thanksgiving feast was put away, out came Christmas, starting when she played this record for the first time of the season.
+The second the last of the Thanksgiving feast was put away, Christmas began.
+It started when she played this record for the first time of the season.

 Over the years, my siblings managed to replace it.
-My sister found a copy of the record in a garage sale.
-My brother found a re-release compact disc version in which the producers had added in a few other songs to fill out the length of the CD.
-I took that CD version and made us copies that included only the memories of the original recording.
-It sounds just like the original release, minus the skip that later developed from our LP being played too many times on a record player that was a bit sketchy as far as quality goes.
+My sister found a copy of the record at a garage sale.
+My brother found a re-release compact disc version.
+The producers had added a few other songs to fill out the CD’s length.
+I took that CD version and made copies for us that included only the memories of the original recording.
+It sounds just like the original release.
+It does not have the skip that developed from our LP.
+The LP was played numerous times.
+The record player we used was a bit sketchy in terms of quality.

-I never had kids myself, or I am sure this same recording would have been a part of their memories as well.
-And even though I had no children, hearing this recording still triggers the memories of being a kid at Christmas for me.
-Whatever the memories of my childhood are related to other subjects I may explore at times in these writings, my memories of Christmas are pretty good.
+I never had kids myself.
+However, I am sure this recording would have been part of their memories as well.
+I had no children.
+Still, hearing this recording triggers memories of being a kid at Christmas for me.
+I might explore other childhood memories related to different subjects in these writings.
+However, my memories of Christmas are pretty good.
 And they can be summoned by playing this record that provided the backdrop of our holiday family gatherings.

-When I first had an idea to write a piece for this blog about my Christmas memories, it came at a time in the night that I was awake and unable to sleep.
+I had the idea of writing a piece for this blog about my Christmas memories during the night.
+I was awake and couldn’t sleep.
 The piece I wrote in my head then was perfect, as things usually are in memories.
 When I later tried to write it down, I just could not get it right.
 It was all too much to keep straight.
-Listening to this music now, I realize that the most important part of my memories of Christmas came from it.
+Listening to this music now, I realize that the most important part of my Christmas memories came from it.
 The music is still there.
 The memories are still there.

 To the friends I know are out there, and those readers I do not know;